blvckcvbe/dots-nordic-master-edited/dots-nordic-master/README.md

 # dots-nordic

-My configuration files to use with i3+picom, using the Nord color palate.
+My configuration files to use with i3+picom, using the Nord color palette.
+I'm using this config on a laptop running CachyOS.
+If you're using a non-arch based distro, it may or may not work properly.

 NOTE: The ´Configurations´ folder assumes you have